 There is a loan company in a near town that repetitively sends me adds in the mail that I have on a number of occasions asked to stop sending me adds, I have asked them a number of times to remove my address and they still have not.

 You can sue for unsolicited calls, text messages, and junk faxes under the Telephone Consumer Protection Act (TCPA) because it provides a "private right of action."
 Emails are covered by the CAN SPAM Act and individual cannot sued under that act.
-I'm not aware of any statute that allows you to...Read more »
+I'm not aware of any statute that...Read more »

 A Missouri attorney could advise best on how an insurance carrier would handle this, as insurance practices are governed by state law.
 But your question remains open for two weeks, and you were concerned about responding to the other person in a week.
 As a general matter in many jurisdictions, auto...Read more »